tpl-x/kratos/README.md

 # kratos-tpl
-my go kratos Project Template base on offical kratos layout
+my [go-kratos](https://github.com/go-kratos/kratos) Project Template base on offical kratos layout
 > The BSR allows 10 unauthenticated code generation requests per hour, with a burst of up to 10 requests.
 If you send more than 10 unauthenticated requests per hour using remote plugins, you’ll receive a rate limit error.